evannetwork/evannetwork.github.io/dev/hello-world.md

 ## Prerequisites

-We work on a unix command line.
+We work on an unix command line.

 You have installed all the blockchain utilities needed to connect to and develop with evan.network, like parity, solidity and nodejs as described [here](/dev/setting-up).